 This durian cheesecake recipe is exactly what the name suggests - a cheesecake made with durians.
-If you a durian lover, or someone who do not like to eat durian on its own but prefer it made into a dessert, this durian cheesecake recipe is for you.
+If you are a durian lover, or someone who do not like to eat durian on its own but prefer it made into a dessert, this durian cheesecake recipe is for you.

-The cheesecake starts with a Digestive cookie crust and is filled with cream cheese and pureed durian filling.
+The cheesecake starts with a Digestive cookie crust and is filled with creamy cream cheese and delicious pureed durian filling.
 Baked in a water bath, the resulting cheesecake is a wonderfully rich and creamy durian flavored cheesecake.

 Crust